burcakotlu/GLANET/docs/source/tutorial.rst

 **You can add your own user defined gene sets for annotation and enrichment analysis.**

-**In order to make a demo for User Defined Gene Set Facility of GLANET using GUI:**
+**In order to make a demo for User Defined Gene Set Feature of GLANET using GUI:**

 	* *Load OCD_GWAS_chrNumber_1Based_GRCh37_p13_Coordinates.txt under ~path/to/GLANET Folder/Data/demo_input_data/ as Input File Name.*